geosoft1/imgserver/README.md

 	 <img src="http://web_service_ip:8080/" width=100%</img>

 Note that the images need to be jpg format.
+Place them in the `/img` folder.

 To compile the program use this [tools](https://github.com/geosoft1/tools).
 See [here](https://github.com/geosoft1/tools/wiki) how to.